maximiliantech/maximiliantech/README.md

 # Hi, I am Maximilian 🚀
 I am a corporate student at [SAP](https://github.com/SAP).
 Currently, I am doing my Bachelor's degree in Business Information Technology.
-My interest vary from mobile development, computer science and data visualization to machine learning and mathematics.
+My interests vary from mobile development, computer science and data visualization to machine learning and mathematics.
 I like to code in a team and to participate in projects & hackathons.